Exact Quantum Many-Body Scars in 2D Quantum Gauge Models: XY Model

 Since each scar is confined in stripes that do not share vertices, the entanglement entropy contributions from each stripe are simply the sum of the entanglement entropy of each stripe, which can be computed exactly (cf. \cite{Sanada:2023zhr}) as

 In the example of Fig. \ref{fig:EE_demon}, the entanglement entropy becomes

 More quantitatively, we expect that they obey the area law (subvolume law) for the entanglement entropies when the system size is large: each stripe has the entanglement entropy proportional to its size.
 This expectation, combined with the fact that they generally lie well above the ground state, indicates a violation of ETH and identifies them as QMBS.
-We note that the absence of local conserved quantities in the XY model has been proven recently in \cite{Shiraishi:2024awr}, which strongly suggests that the model is non-integrable—a necessary condition for the model to exhibit QMBS.
+We note that the absence of local conserved quantities in the XY model has been proven recently in \cite{Shiraishi_2026}, which strongly suggests that the model is non-integrable—a necessary condition for the model to exhibit QMBS.
+We provide further evidence for this in Sec. \ref{sec:numerics}.

 It is unexpected (at least to the authors) that the XY model, one of the simplest and most-studied models in the literature, has scar states violating the ETH.
 We point out that there was a previous discussion of scars in the XY model \cite{Schecter:2019oej}.
 This work, however, discussed spin-$1$ cases and is different from our discussion of spin-$1/2$ cases.